Jacksn2014/ksql/docs/syntax-reference.md

 **Description**

-End a persistent query.
+Terminate a persistent query.
 Persistent queries run continuously until they are explicitly terminated.
 Notably, exiting the KSQL CLI *will not* terminate persistent queries!
-(Also: Use `Ctrl-C` to terminate non-persistent queries.)
+(To terminate a non-persistent query use `Ctrl-C` in the CLI.)

 ## Scalar functions